 After graduating from Heriot-Watt in 2014, I wanted to put myself outside of my comfort zone and start travelling the world now that I was free to do as I pleased for the first time.
 I became TEFL certified over the summer with intentions of teaching English in Asia.
 By October I had moved to New Zealand where I lived a nomadic life for a year before relocating to Vietnam to work in the public schools.
 I didn’t end up in Hong Kong until 2017 but, as luck would have it, teachers are paid substantially higher here than elsewhere in the world meaning that I could self-fund my legal studies and finally take steps towards converting without more student debt.

 I chose to study at ULaw because it is one of the few private law schools in the UK that has an outstanding reputation along with extensive connections to leading firms.
 Additionally, it is one of the only universities that provides remote learning in terms of the GDL and even more so with the LPC.
-Unlike other GDL providers, ULaw offer more flexible payment arrangements to students than their competitors, making further education more accessible.
+Unlike other GDL (now PGDL) providers, ULaw offer more flexible payment arrangements to students than their competitors, making further education more accessible.

 As a distant-learning student, my contact with tutors is via emails.
 However, Richard Haggett has been an invaluable connection at ULaw for any queries or concerns that I have had about the course.

 I would definitely recommend studying online.
 Distant-learning enables the student to maintain the lifestyle that they already have without having to make unnecessary sacrifices.
 The ability to study remotely has been the sole reason why I have been able to study at all.
 Had I moved back to the UK to study in-person, then I would have had to take a substantial pay cut, which in turn would have meant that I would have had to resort to relying on student loans once more for education, which I was not willing to do.